blukii/Developers/blukiiHub/doku_api_en.md

-# Customer documenetation blukii Hub
+# Customer documentation blukii Hub
-In this documentation the api  functions of the blukii hub are described.
+In this documentation the api functions of the blukiiHub are described.

 ## Push interface

-The blukii hub received data of all blukiis and sends it to your configured server.
+The blukii Hub received data of all blukiis and sends it to your configured server.
 You must ensure that your server correctly interprets and processes the data from the blukii Hub.
-The data is sent from the blukii hub via a HTTP POST or HTTP PUT interface in JSON format.
+The data is sent from the blukii Hub via a HTTP POST or HTTP PUT interface in JSON format.
 The following is a structure of a JSON record.
-The structure of a data record depends on the hardware variant and the configuration of the blukii sensorBeacon or smartBeacon.
+The structure of a data record depends on the hardware variant and the configuration of the blukii Sensor Beacon or Smart Beacon.
 In the example below, the following configuration was used:
 - blukii Hub
   - Serial number: SMAA9ET9WL
-- blukii smartBeacon
+- blukii Smart Beacon
   - blukii_address: CC78AB6FFEBF
-  - Frames iBeacon, EddystoneUID, EddystoneURL and EddystoneTLM enabled
+  - Frames iBeacon, Eddystone UID, Eddystone URL and Eddystone TLM enabled
-- blukii sensorBeacon
+- blukii Sensor Beacon
   - blukii_address: CC78AB6FD698
   - all sensor readings are sent